bcCOVID-19group/bcCOVID-19group-site/content/post/covid-variants-amongst-us/index.md

 process is repeated 5000 times for different sampling fractions.
 The number of active cases in the week that a variant is detected is reported above.

-Figure 1 illustrates the mean (red curve) as well as the following quantiles:
-97.5%, 75%, 25%, and 2.5% (shading from top to bottom).
-Figure 2 explores
+[Figure 1](#figure-figure1) illustrates the mean (red curve) as well as the following quantiles: 97.5%, 75%, 25%, and 2.5% (shading from top to bottom).
-alternating sampling strategies, with varying schedules of high (50%) and low (5%) sampling effort, assuming that the variant first arises at a random time within this alternating schedule.
+[Figure 2](#figure-figure2) explores alternating sampling strategies, with varying schedules of high (50%) and low (5%) sampling effort, assuming that the variant first arises at a random time within this alternating schedule.
 CI (“credibility intervals”) are highest density intervals, which can include zero because a variant can be sampled but then not lead to any active cases at the time of reporting because of delays in genotyping.

-{{< figure src="table1.png" title="Table 1: The number of active cases at the time of detection for variants that have different reproductive numbers in a region.
+{{< figure src="table1.png" id="table1" title="Table 1: The number of active cases at the time of detection for variants that have different reproductive numbers in a region.
 The numbers show the mean number of active cases, with the 95% credibility interval in parentheses." >}}